nestjs/docs.nestjs.com/content/recipes/swagger.md

 }
 ```

 You can use `options` to customize the behavior of the plugin.
-The `options` has to fulfill the following interface:
+The `options` property has to fulfill the following interface:

 ```typescript
 export interface PluginOptions {